-50. Atkinson, Q., J. Jacquet (in press) Challenging the idea that humans are not designed to solve climate change.
+50. Atkinson, Q., J. Jacquet (2021) Challenging the idea that humans are not designed to solve climate change.
 Perspectives on Psychological Science.

 49. Bak-Coleman, JB, M. Alfano, W. Barfuss, C.T.
 Bergstrom, M.A.
 Centeno, I.D.
 Couzin, J.F.
 Donges, M. Galesic, A.S.
 Gersick, J. Jacquet, A.B.
 Kao, R.E.
 Moran, P. Romanczuk, D.I.
 Rubenstein, K.J.
 Tombak, J.J.
 Van Bavel, E.U.
 Weber.
 (2021) Stewardship of global collective behavior.
 Proceedings of the National Academy of Sciences 118 (27) e2025764118.